-The family must resume payment of the minimum rent and must repay MHA the amounts suspended.
+At the end of the 90-day suspension period, the family must resume payment of the minimum rent and must repay MHA the amounts suspended.
 HUD requires MHA to offer a reasonable repayment agreement, on terms and conditions established by MHA.
 MHA also may determine that circumstances have changed and the hardship is now a long-term hardship.